easchwar/hashmap/README.md

 ### MaxIntSet
 - Initialize with integer `max` to define the range of integers that we're keeping track of.
+- internal structure:
+  - array of length `max`
+  - index corresponds to item, value corresponds to presence (either true or false)
 - methods:
   - `insert`
   - `remove`